 Italy is known for quality products in many categories.
-They’re known for their cars, their clothes, and most importantly, their furniture.
-They not only produce wonderful designers, but also the companies dedicated to bringing these designs to life, for a lifetime.
+They’re known for their cars, their clothes, and most importantly, their Italian furniture like B&B. They not only produce wonderful designers, but also the companies dedicated to bringing these designs to life, for a lifetime.
 This unrivaled mix of beauty and quality is what attracts collectors in droves.

 Before his death in New York in 2016 pop icon David Bowie had been quietly collecting the provocative and colorful work of Italian furniture designer Ettore Sottsass.
 A true radical in every sense, Sottsass founded the Memphis group in 1981, storming the design world with a postmodern flourish while hanging out with the Beats in California, photographing the famous (Dylan, Helmut Newton, Picasso) and womanizing on a grand scale (he reportedly photographed every bed in which he had sex).

 1980s design movement started in 1981 by Ettore Sottsass and a group of young designers who wanted to challenge the established notions of good design at the time.
 Photo by Zanone.